Skip to content

 Using in ViewModel Logic

-Access the current value via the property:
+Access the current value via .Value:

 csharp